-- The Mississippi Gulf Coast has the world's largest man-made beach. - Joseph Biedenharn, owner of Biedenharn Candy Company in Vicksburg, installed a bottling machine in his store, and became the first to bottle Coca-Cola. - The term "knockout" was first used during the heavyweight fight in 1882. - The Davis Planetarium was the first organization to make a commercial movie in space. - Windsor, near Port Gibson, was the largest antebellum mansion in Mississippi.
+The Mississippi Gulf Coast has the world's largest man-made beach.

+Joseph Biedenharn, owner of Biedenharn Candy Company in Vicksburg, installed a bottling machine in his store, and became the first to bottle Coca-Cola.

+The term "knockout" was first used during the fight in 1882.

+- The Davis Planetarium was the first organization to make a commercial movie in space. - Windsor, near Port Gibson, was the largest antebellum mansion in Mississippi.
 In 1890, it burned to the ground (presumably at the hands of a careless smoker).
 All that remains of the Windsor mansion are its 23 remaining monolithic columns. - A Sherman necktie is an iron rail heated over a fire and bent around a tree.
 This was the method Sherman used to render useless the railway system in the South. - Four miles south of Alcorn is the ghost town of Rodney.
-One of the last remaining landmarks of the former town is the Rodney Presbyterian Church. - On April 25, 1866, the ladies of Columbus decorated Confederate and Union graves with flowers.
+One of 14. the last remaining landmarks of the former town is the Rodney Presbyterian Church. - On April 25, 1866, the ladies of Columbus decorated Confederate and Union graves with flowers.
 As a direct result, Americans now celebrate what has come to be known as Memorial Day, the annual observance of recognition of our war dead. - Friendship Oak measures over 50 feet in height, with a trunk over 17 feet wide. - 10.
 The Mississippi Delta is the birthplace of Blues music. - 11.
 The world's only cactus plantation was located near Edwards. - To escape enslavement by the Biloxi Indian tribe, the Pascagoula Indians joined hands and began to chant a song of death as they walked into the river. - In 1870, two riverboats, the Robert E. Lee I and the Natchez VI, raced each other 1,200 miles up the Mississippi River.
-The winning trophy is on display in Vicksburg. - 14.
-James Dodson Byrd developed the plastic used as a heat shield in the NASA Space Program.
-Mississippi's Coat of Arms was first declared official by the 1894 Legislature but was later reaffirmed by law in 2001.
-Featured on the crest, the unofficial state motto "Virtute et Armis" is translated from Latin: By Valor and Arms. - 15.
+The winning trophy is on display in Vicksburg.

+- James Dodson Byrd developed the plastic used as a heat shield in the NASA Space Program. - 15.
 The 4-H club was founded in Holmes County in 1907. - Emerald Mound, the second largest Indian ceremonial mound in the U.S., is located northeast of Natchez, on the Natchez Trace Parkway. - 17.
-Mississippi has more tree farms than any other state. - After the Civil War, John B. Stetson became a famous hat maker, learning, and practicing his trade at Dunn's Falls (near Meridian). - 19.
-The first Missisippi chapter of the Parent Teacher Association was founded in Crystal Springs in 1909. - Ensign Jesse L. Brown was a Hattiesburg native, who was shot down on Dec.
-4, 1950, in the Korean War during the Battle of the Chosin Reservoir.
-Brown crash landed his F4U Corsair fighter aircraft and died from his injuries.
+Mississippi has more tree farms than any other state. - After the Civil War, John B. Stetson became a famous hat maker, learning, and practicing his trade at Dunn's Falls (near Meridian). - The first Mississippi chapter of the Parent Teacher Association was founded in Crystal Springs in 1909. - Ensign Jesse L. Brown was a Hattiesburg native, who was shot down on Dec.
+4, 1950, in the Korean War during the Battle of the Chosin Reservoir, Brown crash landed his F4U Corsair fighter aircraft and died from his injuries.